freedomofpress/securedrop-docs/docs/admin/reference/securedrop_admin.rst

       ~/.config/securedrop-admin/tor_v3_keys.json

-  If *Onion Service* addresses are changed, the files listed above should be shared securely with other administrators - preferably in person using an encrypted transfer USB, as they can be used to access the servers directly via SSH over Tor.
+  If *Onion Service* addresses are changed, the files listed above should be shared securely with other administrators - preferably in person using an encrypted USB flash drive, as they can be used to access the servers directly via SSH over Tor.